erorus/db2/README.md

 # DB2 Reader

-This is a small library to read DB2 and ADB files (data tables) from World of Warcraft.
+This is a small library to read DB2 and ADB/DBCache files (data tables) from World of Warcraft.

 ## Requirements